eADAP is the acronym for the electronic Alcohol and Drug Awareness Program.

 No. The course is free of charge.

 Yes.
-Click on “Print Student Certificate” from the eADAP main menu and enter all the required information.
+Click on “Print Student Certificate” from the eADAP main menu and enter all the required information as listed on your registration receipt.

 If you are unable to print your certificate, send an email to eADAPsupport@dds.ga.gov requesting a copy.
 Include your phone number, full name, birth date and email address.